co-llabs/Intro_To_Git/basics.md

 ## The Git Workflow

 _Staging Area (Index):_ used for preparing commits.
-All changes that you want to commit are staged on the first.
+All changes that you want to commit are staged there first.
 The index provides greater control over what changes should be committed into the Repository.

 ---